 ABSTRACT

-Field experiment was conducted at Teaching and Research Farm in Akwa Ibom State University, Obio Akpa Campus in 2023 to assess the performance of Cucumber (Cucumis sativus L.) on Palm Bunch Ash based organic manure combinations in Southern Nigeria.
+Field experiment was conducted at Teaching and Research Farm in Akwa Ibom State University, Obio Akpa Campus in 2023 to assess the performance of cucumber (Cucumis sativus L.) on Palm Bunch Ash based organic manure combinations in Southern Nigeria.
 The treatments were: Oil Palm Bunch Burnt Ash (PBA) + Poultry manure (PM), Palm Bunch Ash + Pig manure (Pig M), Palm Bunch Ash + Rabbit manure (RM), Palm Bunch Ash + Goat manure (GM) and Sole Palm Bunch Ash.
 The experiment was laid out in a randomized complete block design and replicated three times.
 Growth and yield data were collected and subjected to analysis of variance (ANOVA) and significant means compared with least significant difference (LSD) at 5% probability.
 The result showed combination of Palm Bunch Ash + Poultry manure produced cucumber with significant longer vine; 135.80cm, 179.56cm and shortest vines (66.75cm, 83.01cm) at 6 and 8 weeks after planting (WAP).
-Number of leaves/plant, vine girth had higher values with Palm Bunch Ash + Poultry manure respectively.
-For the yield, treatment with Palm Bunch Ash +Poultry manure produced significantly higher number of fruits per plant (7.01), fruit length (28.56cm), fruit circumference (20.45cm) and fruit yield (20.45t/ha) respectively.
-Treatment of ash alone produced 14.23 t/ha fruit yield.
-The least of fruit yield (5.12 t/ha) was recorded in the Sole Palm Bunch Ash.
+Number of leaves/plant, vine girth had higher values with Palm bunch ash + Poultry manure respectively.
+For the yield, treatment with Palm bunch ash +Poultry manure produced significantly higher number of fruits per plant (7.01), fruit length (28.56cm), fruit circumference (20.45cm) and fruit yield (20.45tha-1) respectively.
+Treatment of ash alone produced 14.23 tha-1 fruit yield.
+The least of fruit yield (5.12 t/ha) was recorded in the sole palm bunch ash.
 The fruit yield obtained from combinations of palm bunch ash with organic manures (Poultry manure, Goat manure, Rabbit manure and Pig manure) showed no significant differences when compared.
-The study therefore, indicated combinations of Palm Bunch Ash with Poultry manure or Goat manure as the best.
+The study therefore, indicated combinations of Palm bunch ash with Poultry manure or Goat manure as the best.

 INTRODUCTION

 Cucumber (Cucumis sativus L.), members of the Curcibitaceae family is an important vegetable and one of the most popular (Wang et al., 2018).
 Cucumbers originated in Asia, specifically in the Indian subcontinent and Southeast Asia (Felix, 2021).
-They were cultivated over 3,000 years ago in ancient civilizations such as Egypt, Greece, and Rome (Staub et al., 2005).
+It was cultivated over 3,000 years ago in ancient civilizations such as Egypt, Greece, and Rome (Staub et al., 2005).
 Cucumbers are now grown worldwide, with major producers being China, United States, Russia, Ukraine, and Turkey (WIKI, 2023).
 They are widely cultivated in Africa, particularly in Nigeria, Egypt, and South Africa (Link, 2017).
 Global cucumber production reached 94.718 million metric tons in 2022 (Rahul et al., 2020).
 Asia accounts for over 70% of global cucumber production (Kailiang et al., 2015) with China producing 77.3 million metric tons.
 Africa produced 484.425 million metric tons with Egypt leading in 2022.

 Its production in Nigeria is rapidly gaining popularity due to high medicinal and nutritive values, as well as being a chief ingredient in the preparation of salad and other Nigerian dishes.
 It is also consumed raw as a snack by many Nigerians, thus the demand for this fruit is high (Ahmed et al., 2022).